Find a soft tissue sarcoma specialist

 - How will treatment affect my family, work, travel, etc.?

-- If LARTRUVO + doxorubicin is right for me, what can I expect during treatment?
+- What can I expect during treatment?

 - What side effects should I expect with LARTRUVO + doxorubicin?